Prajanya-g/Prajanya-g/TextBasedGame(year 1)/README.md

+# TextBase Games

+It the second project I worked on.
+It was a team project which taugh me alot about teamwork and leardership.
+We as a team were looking at various project ideas and I personally wanted to work on a test based game.
+Then I came across an open source project [Zelda](https://awesomeopensource.com/project/OSSpk/Zelda-Game).
+I discussed with the group and we decided on doing our project have a similar plot and feature.
+I then took the charge and constructed the design documented with UML diagrams.
+Then with after a good discussion we divided the work amounst ourselves.
+The project is constructed using oop concepts like Inheritance, Composition, Association, Polymorphism etc. I was assigned to make two object called item and bag.
+Further I wrote the main file and we together worked on debugging the program after intial testing.
+The project has automated testing and a unit test was also conducted.

-My second project constructed using oop concepts.
-It was a group project and we created text based game like ZELDA.
-The player can move around different rooms pic objects fight monsters to rescue the princess.
+The player can move around different rooms pick objects fight monsters to rescue the princess.
-These are some basic commands: move then a direction to move to a new room pick then item name to pick an item attack then monster to attack the monster exit then " Game " to exit the game
+These are some basic commands:
+1. move then a direction to move to a new room
+2. pick then item name to pick an item
+3. attack then monster to attack the monster
+4. exit then " Game " to exit the game